ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  4:50
-	  To prepare for the next part, ‘build’ the application and confirm there are no errors Review appsettings.json - Create the migrations (using code-first, where changes are “pushed” to the database), modify the database name and save.
+	  To prepare for the next part, ‘build’ the application and confirm there are no errors Review appsettings.json - Create the migrations using code-first, where changes are “pushed” to the database, modify the database name and save.
-	  Use the NuGet Package Manager Console to add the migration (with a meaningful name).
+	  Use the NuGet Package Manager Console to add the migration with a meaningful name.
 	  Note what happens if the wrong default project is selected.
 	  Change to the correct default project (.DataAccess) and run again.
 	  Migration Stamp- 2023412215944